vrnetlab/vrnetlab/README.md

 to do the initialization of the router.
 As soon as it is done the port will be released and made available to the next connection.

-To connect two virtual routers with each other we can use the `tcpbridge` container.
+To connect two virtual routers with each other we can use the `vr-xcon` container.
 Let's say we want to connect Gi0/0/0/0 of vr1 and vr2 with each other, we would do:
 ```
-docker run -d --name tcpbridge --link vr1 --link vr2 tcpbridge --p2p vr1/1--vr2/1
+docker run -d --name vr-xcon --link vr1 --link vr2 vr-xcon --p2p vr1/1--vr2/1
 ```

 Configure a link network on vr1 and vr2 and you should be able to ping!